learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 MAX(CURRENT_REPLICAS_LENGTH * 2, 4)
 ```

-> The documentation doesn't help a lot when it comes to the scaling algorithm.
+> The documentation doesn't help a lot when it comes to exaplaining the algorithm.
 You can [find the details in the code](https://github.com/kubernetes/kubernetes/blob/bac31d698c1eed2b54374bdabfd120f7319dd5c8/pkg/controller/podautoscaler/horizontal.go#L588).

 Every scale-up is re-evaluated every minute, whereas any scale down every two minutes.